JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 *Extract from Delancey's [application](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) to vary market square s106 conditions*

-## £12.5m servicing basement shelved
+## Delancey's bargain basement
-The other obligation that went with the peppercorn lease of the land was that Delancey would build the basement under it to provide servicing access to the new shopping centre.
-The supposed £12.5m cost of building the basement, justified not just the removal of affordable housing but Delancey was also relieved of the £6.2m S106 contribution it should have paid for local transport infrastructure, according to Southwark's Strategic Transport Tariff[^7].
+The other obligation that went with the peppercorn lease was the basement servicing area with its access to the new shopping centre.
+The estimated £12.5m cost of building this, justified not only the removal of affordable housing but it also relieved Delancey of a £6.2m S106 contribution to local transport infrastructure, calculated according to Southwark's Strategic Transport Tariff[^7].

 ![](/img/servicetunnel.jpg)
 *Entrance to the servicing basement on the Old Kent Road*

+## Where we are now
-Now, having [submitted](http://35percent.org/2016-12-19-delancey-submits-shopping-centre-application/) its planning application for the shopping centre, Delancey claims that it no longer wants to use the underground basement as servicing access for the new shopping centre.
+During the course of __Elephant One__'s development, Delancey itself acquired the shopping centre and in its [planning application ](http://35percent.org/2016-12-19-delancey-submits-shopping-centre-application/) states that it no longer wants servicing access from the basement under the Market Square.
 Instead it wants a different access route directly off the New Kent Road.

 ![](/img/shoppingcentreaccess.png)

-TFL have objected to this change of access, claiming that it will disrupt the flow of traffic and inhibit use of the new pedestrian crossings.
-Southwark has remained silent on the issue, despite it being a breach of its planning policy for the Elephant.
-If Delancey's plans are accepted then Southwark has no claw-back mechanism to ensure the basement is put to any other specific use.
-The basement sits underneath the market square, which was council-owned land given to Delancey on a 99 year peppercorn lease, in order to provide public infrastructure.
-We have already seen the market square shelved and if Delancey's shopping centre application is accepted then its land grab of the market square and basement land will be complete; Southwark will have signed over public land for private use on peppercorn rent for the next 99 years.
+TFL have objected to this change, saying that it will disrupt the flow of traffic and inhibit use of the new pedestrian crossings.
+It also clearly conflicts with the planning permission granted for __Elephant One__.
+The basement sits underneath the market square, on council-owned land, given to Delancey on a 99 year peppercorn lease, in order to provide useful infrastructure by servicing a market and giving access to the shopping centre.
+The market has disappeared and having bought the shopping centre, Delancey says it doesn't want the the access any more.
+Delancey used the cost of building the basement to relieve itself of affordable housing obligations and the transport tariff, so it has nonetheless clearly served its purpose.

 ![](/img/castlesquare.png)